ewoodhead/npa-hierarchy/README.md

 PDFEAS
 ```

 Operator expressions can include variables, which may be defined elsewhere or arguments to a function, as long as the variable names won't be confused for a dichotomic operator or projector.
-A call to the `solve-problem` macro is itself an expression (that returns three values).
+An invocation of the `solve-problem` macro is itself an expression that returns three values.
 So a convienient way to study a family of problems could be to wrap it in a function definition, e.g.
 ```
 (defun tilted-chsh (b a)
   (solve-problem